sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 ### Introduction

-This directory contains tools that enable you to develop, deploy, and test an open ESP server in a Kubernetes cluster.
+This directory contains tools that enable you to develop, deploy, and test an  ESP server in a Kubernetes cluster.
 The tools consist of YAML template files, and sample projects (XML files) that you can run in the ESP server.

 The ESP operator watches for custom resources that the ESP server can run.
 When the ESP operator detects a new custom resource, it reads the resource and spins up a single Kubernetes pod running an ESP Server.
 The ESP server runs the project that is embedded in the custom resource.
 Further, the ESP operator configures the Ingress endpoint that exposes the REST service for the ESP server.
 The ESP server running in the Kubernetes pod uses this endpoint